+Table III(b): Long-Term Acceptance Rates for Saprolite Systems

-SAPROLITE GROUP SAPROLITI TEXTURAI LONG-TERM ACCEPTANCE RATE gpd/ft 2
+SAPROLITE SAPROLITE TEXTURAL LONG-TERM ACCEPTANCE RATE (gallons

+GROUP CLASS per day per square foot)

 I Sands Sand 0.8 - 0.6

 Loamy Sand 0.7 - 0.5

 II Loams Sandy Loam 0.6 - 0.4

 Loam 0.4 - 0.2

 Silt Loam 0.3 - 0.1

-If a low pressure pipe system is used, the long term acceptance rate in Table III shall be reduced by one-half and the system shall be designed in accordance with Rule .1957(a) of this Section, except that Rule .1957 (a)(2)(B) and Rule .1957(a)(3) shall not apply.
+If a low pressure pipe system is used, the long-term acceptance rate in Table III(b) shall be reduced by one-half and the system shall be designed in accordance with Rule 1957(a) of this Section, except that Rule .1957(a)(2)(B) and Rule .1957(a)(3) shall not apply.
+Other design criteria may also be used in conjunction with an advanced pretreatment system pursuant to Rule .1970.
 Saprolite textural classifications shall be determined from disturbed materials and determined by Rule .1941(a)(1) of this Section.
 Low-pressure distribution shall be used when the total length of nitrification lines exceeds 750 feet in a single system.

-- (c) The design daily flow shall not exceed 1000 gallons. - (d) The nitrification field shall be constructed using nitrification trenches with a maximum width of three feet and a maximum depth of three feet on the downslope side of the nitrification trench.
-The bottom of a nitrification trench shall be a minimum of two feet above rock or saprolite that does not meet the requirements of Subparagraph (6)(a) of this Rule.
-However, where SUITABLE or PROVISIONALLY SUITABLE soil underlies the trench bottom, this separation distance may
+(c) The design daily flow does not exceed 1000 gallons.

+- (d) The nitrification field is constructed using nitrification trenches with a maximum width of three feet and a maximum depth of three feet on the downslope side of the nitrification trench.
+The bottom of a nitrification trench shall be a minimum of two feet above rock or saprolite that does not meet the requirements of Subparagraph (6)(a) of this Rule, or the requirements of Subparagraph (h)(2) of Rule .1970 in conjunction with an advanced pretreatment system.
+However, where SUITABLE or PROVISIONALLY SUITABLE soil underlies the trench bottom, this separation distance may be reduced by subtracting the actual soil depth beneath the trench bottom from 24 inches to establish the minimum separation distance from the trench bottom to rock. - (e) The bottom of any nitrification trench is a minimum of two feet above any wetness condition. - (f) Surface and subsurface interceptor drains are required on sites with more slowly permeable horizons above the usable saprolite to intercept laterally flowing waters or perched waters.

-- be reduced by subtracting the actual soil depth beneath the trench bottom from 24 inches to establish the minimum separation distance from the trench bottom to rock. - (e) The bottom of any nitrification trench shall be a minimum of two feet above any wetness condition. - (f) Surface and subsurface interceptor drains shall be required on sites with more slowly permeable horizons above the usable saprolite to intercept laterally flowing waters or perched waters. - (g) Exceptions to the provisions of Rule .1950(a) found in Rule .1950 and .1951 of this Section shall not apply to systems installed pursuant to this Paragraph [Rule .1956(6)]. - (h) Other saprolite systems may be approved on a site-specific basis in accordance with Rule .1948(d) of this Section.
+Exceptions to the provisions of Rule .1950(a) found in Rule .1950 and .1951 of this Section shall not apply to systems installed pursuant to this Item [Rule .1956(6)].
+Other saprolite systems may be approved on a site-specific basis in accordance with Rule .1948(d) or .1970 of this Section.